makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 <blockquote>
 What will I do, sky?
 Lake, what?
 Bluebird, iris, ultramarine, how can there be more when this is done? <details><summary>[Note]</summary>

 See El-Mohtar and Gladstone p.
 165
 How could there be more after she died, had she?
 I, as Beholden, am not her.
 Motes most certainly not.
-Hold My Name perhaps could hold some of what she was, but she is not her.
+Hold My Name perhaps could hold some of what she was, as could both Rye and What Right Have I, though for different reasons, but none of them are her.
 Slow Hours is she who revels in the bittersweet.
 Beholden is she who revels in creation.
 Motes is she who plays in joy.
 Hold My Name is visibly hungry for earnest expression.
 How could I revel in the bittersweet without her? *–Beholden*</details>
 </blockquote>

 But, yes.
 She did not.
 We found a way to make it work.
 We found a word to kick that partial Madison into place, to smooth out coarse seams.
 We found a secret name.
 We made promises to make time for each other, for these us-es.
 I am still her, she is still eirs, and gladly.